alexiszamanidis/zsh-git-fzf/README.md

 ```
 Usage:
-    wt list(switch): List details of each working tree
+    wt switch: List details of each working tree.
+Press ESC to exit or select a worktree to move into it
     wt prune: Prune working tree information
     wt fetch: Fetch branches from the bare repository
     wt add <worktree-name> <(optional-)remote-worktree-name>: Create new working tree